aliozgur/aliozgur.github.io/_posts/2015-05-13-bilgi-softdev-git-workflow.md

 ## Branching
 All support branches branch off **master**.

-> Please note, the drawing at the top of the post shows a **hotfix** branch which is branched off master and later directly integrated into master.
-This is not a practice we follow.
+> Please note, the drawing at the top of the post shows a **hotfix** branch which is branched off master and integrated into master.
+This is not a practice we follow with hotfix branchs.
+> A hotfix branch is processed just like a feature branch.

-Naming convention we will use for support branches is
+Naming convention we use for support branches is

 * feature/JiraKey
 * hotfix/JiraKey

-We will use Jira issue keys as branch names.
-This might be an issue in **TALEP** project or any other internal project.
+We use Jira issue keys as branch names.
+This might be an issue in **TALEP** project (this is the project we use for service desk purposes) or any other internal project.

-We prefer the key from TALEP but if the feature does not come with a TALEP issue we should questions this.
-Once we are convinced that we do not really need a TALEP issue for the feature yet we have to create a parent issue in the respective Jira project and use that key for the branch name.
+We prefer the key from the TALEP project but if the feature does not come with a TALEP issue we still create a an issue in a different Jira project (we have module or app specific internal Jira projects) and use that key for the branch name.

 **Jira Subtasks**

-If a feature or hotfix has sub tasks you can use sub task jira keys in your branch commits.
+If a feature or hotfix has sub tasks we use sub task jira keys in our branch commits.

 **Multi-issue changes**

 If a feature has more than one Jira issue ( note not subtasks but linked issues) this is not good and indicates a problem in our planning process.
-You should notify and consult your manager in charge or another developer and as a first step group all linked tasks as subtasks under a parent Jira issue.
+In this case the developer notifies the team manager and asks for consolidation.
+Then the team manager consolidates all issues, most of the time under a parent Jira issue.

 ## Merging

-Support branches are merged into **develop** and **staging** environment branches by the support branch owners.
-Merges into production environment, aka **master** will happen through GitLab's merge requests.
+Support branches are merged into **develop** and **staging** environment branches by the supporting branch owners.
+Merges into the production environment (**master**) happen through GitLab's merge requests.

 ### [feature] to [develop]
-When the development of a feature/hotfix is completed the branch is merged into **develop** by the **branch owner** In case of shared branches one dev from the team performs the merge.
+When the development of a feature/hotfix is completed the branch is merged into the **develop** branch by the **branch owner**.
+If the support branch is a shared branch one developer from the team performs the merge.

-After integrating (merging) the branch into **develop** the branch owner builds the app and runs the tests (if any) locally.
+After integrating the changes from support branch into the **develop**, the branch owner builds the app and runs the tests locally.

 ### [feature] to [staging]

-If everything is ok on the **develop** branch and ready for user acceptance testing (UAT) the **branch owner** merges the branch into **staging** environment branch.
+If everything is ok on the **develop** branch and ready for user acceptance testing (UAT) the **branch owner** merges the branch to **staging** environment branch.

 ### [feature] to [production]
-Upon receiving user acceptance a Jira Deployment issue is created and the the branch is pushed to remote origin by the **branch owner**.
-The branch owner then creates a GitLab merge request (chooses feature branch as source and **master** as destination branch) and assigns the request to the Deployment Engineer.
+Upon receiving user acceptance a Jira Deployment issue is created and the the branch is pushed to the remote origin by the **branch owner**.
+The branch owner then creates a GitLab merge request (chooses feature branch as the source and **master** as the destination) and assigns the request to the Deployment Engineer.

-## Follow the Recipes
+## Branching and Merging Recipes

 ### 1.Create your branch